 In order for us to answer that question we must first know that – that is what God expects from us.
-Some will tell us it’s impossible to be perfect/righteous as long as we are in the flesh but God’s words tells us to be perfect.
+Some will tell us it’s impossible to be perfect/righteous as long as we are in the flesh but God’s word tells us to be you perfect as He is perfect.

 Matthew 5:48 “Be ye therefore perfect, even as your Father which is in heaven is perfect.”

 Perfect means to be complete.
 The dictionary defines perfect in this manner: having all the required or desirable elements, qualities, or characteristics; highly suitable for someone or something.

 We become perfect, when we develop the fruits of the Holy Spirit.
 Galatians 5:22-23 says, “But the fruit of the Spirit is love, joy, peace, long-suffering, gentleness, goodness, faith, meekness, temperance: …” There is no law quantifying long-suffering, meekness, joy or peace.
 “And not only so, but we glory in tribulations also: knowing that tribulation worketh patience; And patience, experience; and experience, hope: And hope maketh not ashamed; because the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us.”
 (Romans 5:3-5)